akhairari12/akhairari12/README.md

 - I plan to take Data Structures, Data Wrangling with R, and Discrete Structures next semester.

 -What I find fascinating outside of data science and computer science is building Legos, golf, and playing Pickleball with my friends.
+I also want to learn how to cook.

 - A fun fact about me is that I used to study political science before getting involved in STEM.